opensim-org/SCONE/README.md

 Alternatively, dependencies can be build from source:
   * **OpenSim 3.3**
     * Checkout **Simbody 3.5.4** (https://github.com/simbody/simbody/tree/Simbody-3.5.4)
-    * Configure the folder in CMake.
+    * Configure in CMake and generate project files.
 Be sure to set CMAKE_INSTALL_PREFIX to a folder with write access.
-    * Generate and open the Visual Studio project files
-    * Build the INSTALL project for Debug and Release
+    * Open the Visual Studio project and build the INSTALL project for Debug and Release.
     * Download **OpenSim 3.3** (https://github.com/tgeijten/opensim3-scone)
-    * Configure the folder in CMake.
-Be sure to set CMAKE_INSTALL_PREFIX to a folder with write access.
+    * Configure in CMake and generate project files.
+Be sure to set CMAKE_INSTALL_PREFIX to a folder with write access, and to set SIMBODY_HOME to the Simbody installation.
-    * Set **SIMBODY_HOME** to a the installation folder for Simbody.
-    * Generate and open the Visual Studio project files
-    * Build the INSTALL project for Debug and Release
+    * Open the Visual Studio project and build the INSTALL project for Debug and Release.
   * **OpenSceneGraph 3.4**
     * Checkout the repository (https://github.com/openscenegraph/OpenSceneGraph/tree/OpenSceneGraph-3.4)
     * See http://www.openscenegraph.org/index.php/documentation/10-getting-started for details